 For these relaxations to apply, the premises should notify us (see below) prior to the change of use to a shop.

 Telling us about a Temporary Change of Use in response to Covid-19

 Businesses are required to tell the local planning authority when the new use begins and ends.
 Should you wish to operate as a hot-food takeaway or a shop (selling food or essential items) for a limited period please notify us by email to email@example.com

 When reporting via email, please provide the following information:

 - Key Contact Information for Business Operator including email address and contact number

-- First date Hot Food Takeaway Began
+- First date Hot Food Takeaway or Shop use began

 Your details will be held by the Planning Department for the purposes of ensuring compliance with planning law.